codalab/codalab-dockers/README.md

 # Codalab submission images

-This repo contains many images that submissions to codalab use for processing
+This repository contains default Docker images that can be used to process submissions on [CodaLab Competitions](https://github.com/codalab/codalab-competitions/).

 ## Available tags